Haven’t I seen you around?

 In 2016 we also had the special opportunity to be part of the globe-trotting Big Bang Data Exhibition.

 This innovative exhibit showcases a series of data visualization artworks by artists, designers, journalists, and innovators—including our 2014 Submarine Cable Map.

 Titled Protectors of the Internet, TeleGeography’s contribution catalogs the fiber-optic cables that traverse the bottom of the ocean floor and the handful of companies that install and maintain the global internet undersea backbone.

 The Future Starts Here

-Coming soon: You’ll be able to catch the 2018 Submarine Cable Map in the Victoria and Albert Museum as part of The Future Starts Here exhibit.
+You can now catch the 2018 Submarine Cable Map in the Victoria and Albert Museum as part of The Future Starts Here exhibit.

 Buy a 2018 Sub Cable Map

 Like the look of these maps?
 For a limited time, order a flat version of our 2018 Submarine Cable Map and get a free Global Internet Map with your purchase.
 Click here to learn more.